omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 .. image:: create-sign-off-request-document-settings.png

-These settings are the same as when sign-off requests are created using the option "Sign-off requests" at tenant level, see link *Requests* below.
-When using the document menu on the PUBLISHING tab, a sign-off request is created for the specific document.
-When using the main sign-off request tenant option, a sign-off request can be created for a number of published documents, or for a combination of pages and documents (or just for pages).
+These settings are the same as when sign-off requests are created using the option at tenant level, see link *Requests* below.
+When using the tenant option, a sign-off request can be created for a number of published documents, or for a combination of pages and documents (or just for pages).

-There's also a Sign-off requests rollup block available to make sign-off requests available on pages.
+There's also a Sign-off requests rollup block available to make requests available on pages.

 For more information, see: